-From Operation Year 2 to Operation Year 30, cameras to monitor angling (i.e., van Poorten et al. 2015) will be installed and operated during ice-free periods at the Lynx and Cache Creek boat launch sites.
+From Operation Years 2 to 30, cameras to monitor angling (i.e., van Poorten et al. 2015) will be installed and operated during ice-free periods at boat launches near the embayments of Lynx Creek and Halfway River.
 Based on concurrent creel survey information, the time-lapse frequency and motion-sensing specifications of the cameras will be adjusted to optimize the information that can be derived from this method of monitoring angling pressure.
 Data collected from the cameras will be used to estimate angling pressure during non-creel study years.